Sushmita Sen’s break up rumors with boyfriend Rohman Shawl | Sushmita Sen breaks up with boyfriend Rohman Shawl

 Rohman Shawl is 15 years younger than Sushmita Sen. When the two started dating, Sushmita Sen was 44 and Rohman was only 29.
 Because of this, both were trolled a lot.
 But both of them slowly won the hearts of the fans with their chemistry and proved that age does not play much role in mutual understanding of relationships.
 Rohman and Sushmita were quite comfortable with each other which was clearly visible on their social media posts as well.

 Sushmita and Rohman Shawl live in a live-in relationship.
-Unless they are comfortable talking about their relationship on their own, we can assume that the two are still together and that the breakup news is just rumours.
-Rohman and Sushmita are each other’s support system and both often share their videos and pictures with fans while working out together.
+Rohman and Sushmita were each other’s support system and both often share their videos and pictures with fans while working out together.
 Both are very much in love with fitness.
 Rohman supported Sushmita a lot for her comeback and helped her to get fit.

 There have been rumors of breakup in the past too.